-10 Top Most Popular Linux Distributions of 2016
+10 Top most popular Linux Distributions of 2016

-As 2016 gone (nearly 40 days), it is time to review the most popular Linux distributions of the year.
 In this article we are going to discuss 10 top most popular Linux distributions of 2016 based on Distrowatch hits.

-You may have question, how you are taking? why you are taking? the list from Distrowatch.
-It’s one of the oldest and best website which provides Linux distribution release information since 2001.
+Distrowatch is one of the oldest and best website which provides Linux distribution release information since 2001.

 I can tell you the straight answer for one common question where asked by many users in different forum.
 Which Linux distribution is the best ?
 No one can tell which is the best distribution, It’s depends on the person and their requirements.
 There are many popular Linux distributions are available, so conclude your requirements and choose the best one for you.